 5.Open the file in your editor of choice and compare it to a file created using mstsc.exe

-We have isolated the issue by changing your RDP engine version to RDP 6.0 or 7.0 in File -> Options -> Types -> RDP
+We have isolated the issue and we fixed it by changing your RDP engine version to RDP 6.0 or 7.0 in File -> Options -> Types -> RDP